China likes Canada’s ‘cool head’ amid U.S. ‘smears’ over COVID-19, says envoy - Sylvan Lake News

 “Our two countries have a tradition of supporting each other in trying times,” said Cong.

-“As you could recall, during the most difficult period in our fight against the pandemic, the Canadian side provided us with assistance and support, and we value that very much.
-As the pandemic is spreading in Canada right now, we relate to the hardship the Canadian people are going through.”
+“As the pandemic is spreading in Canada right now, we relate to the hardship the Canadian people are going through.”

 The status quo remains for Kovrig and Spavor, who are in Chinese prisons facing accusations of espionage.
 The Canadian government calls their arrests arbitrary.
 China continues to call for Meng’s release, and Canada says her extradition case will have to be heard by the B.C. courts.
 The pandemic has all but halted those legal proceedings for the time being.

-Note: Note to readers: This is a corrected story.
-A previous version said Cong was awaiting a report on defective masks from the Chinese government.